Murray Valley National Park

 Rob Blackburn/Destination NSW

-You could go to the Murray, or you could pivot on your heel and go to the lesser-known Edward River, aka the secret, possibly even better version of the Murray.
+You could go to the Murray, or you could pivot on your heel and go to the lesser-known Edward River, AKA the secret (and possibly even better) version of the Murray.
 There’s also a wheelchair-accessible kayak launch at Edward River Bridge for people with mobility restrictions.
-The drowned river red gums spookily refract off the river’s surface as you idly paddle down the river past unfrequented beaches all your own.
-So check out this highlight of Murray Valley Regional Park, and with less competition for fish, hanging out here makes you look like a legendary fisherman.
+The drowned river red gums spookily refract off the water’s surface as you idly paddle down the river past unfrequented beaches that you’ll have all to yourself.
+This highlight of Murray Valley Regional Park is not to be missed, and with less competition for fish, hanging out here makes you look like a legendary fisherman.

 -